esdc-edsc/Welcome/README.md

 We have a number of starter projects that will help you start developing in GitHub or other Git Platforms.

+* [Security Requirements](guides/security.md) - These will help you keep your code safe, and are just good practices to have.
 * [ESDC Templates](https://gccode.ssc-spc.gc.ca/iitb-dgiit/esdc-templates) (internal) - Guides for writing standard files all Git repos expect to have.
 * [ESDC Development Setup](https://github.com/esdc-edsc/esdc-development-setup) - Making sure you can connect to External Git repos.
 It also has some Git tricks.